E-STAT/Pokemon_Analysis_AngelHack_July/README.md

 * Cluster 1 is best in Hit-point while cluster 0 is best in special defence
 *  Pokemons with flying as primary type are relatively
 *  Pokemons in cluster 3 have more highest percentage of pokemons with a secondary type (78%) while Pokemons in cluster 2 have the least percentage (26.7%).
 This could mean that having a secondary type gives Pokemons more advantage against opponents.
+*  While Psychic is among top representatives in cluster 3.
+Psychic also have significant members in cluster 2.
+Also, The Mega are stronger than their base forms.

 ## Screen Recording